Help us achieve our goals:

 Pruning Pruning group 23 (roses)

-May be affected by black spot, rose rust and powdery mildews
+May be affected by black spot, rose rust, rose powdery mildew and a downy mildew

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.